gtech-mulearn/campus-community-template/README.md

     position="Web Lead" //Add the Position of the Team Member.
 />
 ```
-- Make changes to the Above show Code Template by adding in all the necessary details required such as
+3. Make changes to the above show code template by including all necessary details such as
-    - Image(From Assets Folder or External Link)
+    - Image (from assets folder or external Link)
     - Name
-    - LinkedIn Profile URL
+    - LinkedIn profile URL
-    - Position in the Team.
+    - Position in the team.

 # Navbar Component Edits
-- The above mentioned navbar component can be found at `/src/Components/Navbar/Navbar.jsx`.
-Here in the Navbar you need add the links which are redirecting to the campus chapters socials.
+ - Here in the [navbar](src/Components/Navbar/Navbar.jsx) you need add the links which are redirecting to the campus chapters socials.
 ```html
 <a href="http://" target="_blank" rel="noopener noreferrer">
     <img